safespring/web/content/career/engineer-containerplatform.md

 ---
-Title: "Team Lead for our container platform team"
+Title: "Engineer for our container platform team"
 intro: "To plan for future expansion of our offerings, we are looking for a team lead for our new platform services team."
 Team: "Container platform"
 Location: "Remote (Sweden or Norway)"